emrahcom/emrah-buster-templates/README.md

 =====

 `emrah-buster` is an installer to create the containerized systems on Debian Buster host.
 It built on top of LXC (Linux containers).
+This repository contains the `emrah-buster`s templates.

 Usage
 =====